Admissions

 • Haverford College, BA, 1991

-Will is a Partner with the firm and is based in the New York office.
+Will is a partner with the firm and is based in the New York office.
 He has handled a broad array of insurance coverage and commercial litigation matters for the firm’s insurance and corporate sector clients.
 He is regularly called upon to evaluate or litigate complex coverage disputes involving insurance for professional liability (including coverage for Architects & Engineers, Bankers, and Lawyers), product contamination/product recall, financial institutions, environmental liability, directors and officers, media, cyber, and general liability matters.
 Will has litigated coverage disputes on behalf of insurers in federal and/or state courts in New York, California, Texas, New Jersey, Ohio, Wisconsin, Utah, California, Rhode Island, and Tennessee, as well as in Bermuda-form arbitrations.

 In addition, Will’s commercial defense background includes cases involving construction defect, trademark infringement, product liability, and employment-related issues.